Kristina01111000/Drws_site/README.md

-Remove black from promo page dr w picture, make it bigger Look at the youtube channel for links, will be back soon Make it free?
-Make underlines on frontpage buttons go away
+Remove black from promo page dr w picture, make it bigger Look at the youtube channel for links, will be back soon Make underlines on frontpage buttons go away
 In the buttons have some highlight colors
 Fix bottom button
-Deactivated charging stuff, he’s offering it for free for now Check site for other spots where we say there's a charge Remove facebook from fire activity
+Check site for other spots where we say there's a charge Remove facebook from fire activity